 Earlier this week, I sat with the high achieving designer and took the time to find out, what really goes on in the head of the dynamic designer.

 Beatrice Arthur: My clothes are not African clothes.
 My clothes are not European clothes.
-My clothes are pieces of Art that have a Universal appeal because of the cosmopolitan elements that are combined due to my multicultural heritage.
+My clothes are pieces of art that have a universal appeal because of the cosmopolitan elements that are combined due to my multicultural heritage.
 My clothes are never banal.
 They always have a wow factor even when they are subdued or toned down to suit a more classic clientele.
 In terms of originality, am hard to beat by the younger generation of designers.
 There are some talented ones around, I am pleased to say.
 It would be nice to collaborate on some mutually beneficial project.
-Knowledge and experience is of no use if not imparted on others.
+Knowledge and experience are of no use if not imparted to others.
 I would want to leave a legacy behind.

-FashionGHANA.com: There is a lot of envy and bickering in the Fashion industry do you think it is healthy competition, or crabs in a barrel pulling each other down.
+FashionGHANA.com: There is a lot of envy and bickering in the Fashion industry do you think it is a healthy competition or crabs in a barrel pulling each other down.

 FashionGHANA.com: How are you designs patronized abroad?